troch/reactiveconf-talk/README.md

 ### Demo

 The demo has been generated with `react-create-app`.
-Go to the demo directory, install dependencies, run `npm start`.
+Go to the demo directory, install dependencies (`yarn` or `npm install`), and start the application (`yarn start` or `npm start`).
 If you are new to router5, it is a good starting point / playground.

 ### Links